 - Promote the exchange of experiences in the field of monitoring and assessment and data and information exchange in Central Asia;

 - Improve cooperation between the countries of the region in the protection and use of water resources;

 Identify lessons learned and good practices as possible examples to be included in the new publication “Good practices and lessons learned in transboundary data exchange”.

-Strengthen the capacity of government agencies and hydrometeorological services in Central Asia to further develop cooperation between countries in the field of information exchange, monitoring and assessment of transboundary waters.
+Strengthened capacity of government agencies and hydrometeorological services in Central Asia to further develop cooperation between countries in the field of information exchange, monitoring and assessment of transboundary waters.

-Collect good practices and lessons learned for the new publication “Good practices and lessons learned in transboundary data exchange” under the Water Convention.
+Collection of several good practices and lessons learned for the new publication “Good practices and lessons learned in transboundary data exchange” under the Water Convention.